Who we are

 Adicionar

 Principal fishing methods: handline and bottom longline.
-Conservation status: local stocks appear to be healthy, but it is a species not well studied.
-Datasheet: Ficha técnica (Escolar)
+Conservation status: although local stocks appear to be healthy, they have shown some signs of decline.
+Datasheet: Ficha técnica (Cherne)

 Adicionar